 If you’re used to programming GPUs, the process of writing FPGA code will feel very similar, even if the outcome is a little different.
 Programming an FPGA consists of writing code, translating that program into a lower-level language as needed, and converting that program into a binary file.
 Then, you’ll feed the program to the FPGA just like you’d do for a GPU reading a piece of software written in C++.
 It’s as simple as that.

 But in order to streamline this programming process, you’ll need access to the right platform.
-Thankfully, Xilinx has the perfect solution—a groundbreaking suite of tools that can aid software developers in every step of the FPGA programming process.
+Thankfully, AMD has the perfect solution—a groundbreaking suite of tools that can aid software developers in every step of the FPGA programming process.

 The Vitis™ Unified Software Platform is a cutting-edge application that streamlines the FPGA programming process for software engineers, data scientists, and AI developers.
-It includes an expansive open-source library optimized for Xilinx FPGA and ACAP hardware platforms, and a core development kit that allows you to seamlessly build accelerated applications without extensive hardware experience.
+It includes an expansive open-source library optimized for AMD FPGA and ACAP hardware platforms, and a core development kit that allows you to seamlessly build accelerated applications without extensive hardware experience.

 Vitis™ also includes the Vitis Model Composer, which offers a toolbox within MATLAB® and Simulink®.
 It streamlines the process of designing and testing new applications.